-Even today, with worldwide resources at our fingertips, there are still pet owners who believe various tales about reasons for not desexing their cat.
+Even today, with worldwide resources at our fingertips, there are still pet owners who believe various stories about reasons for not desexing their cat.

 Much of what is said comes down to just a lack of understanding which is commonly caused by old wives tails which refuse to go away.